Tommaso-Crocetti/Competitive_Programming_and_Contests/Handson_1_Tommaso_Crocetti/slides.md

 conditions it’s not possible to only check on the current node's key and the key of the left and right child because we will miss the check on the global condition
-(a key must be greater/smaller of ALL key in the respective subtree).
+(a key must be greater/smaller of ALL keys in the respective subtree).
 So for each node, we compare the current key with the maximum key in the left subtree and with the minimum key in the right subtree.
-If a node verifies the two conditions with those values, than its key must be greater or equal/smaller than every key in the respective subtrees.
+If a node verifies the two conditions with those values, then its key must be greater or equal/smaller than every key in the respective subtrees.

 ---